isarlab-department-engineering/ros-pi-camera-interface/README.md

 # ros-pi-camera-interface
-ROS node for handling communication with the Pi Camera
+ROS package for handling communication with the Pi Camera

+ROS Nodes